DerrickFeiWang/StockPriceDistribution/README.md

 # StockPriceDistribution

 When investigating the stock price distribution among US stock markets, one interesting phenomena I observed was that there are peaks at numbers 10, 25.
 This phenomena is not transient.
-The following animation showes the peaks persist aling time.
+The following animation showes the peaks persist along time.